Ambassadors

 June is currently a 1st year PhD student in Epidemiology; her research interests lie in understanding clinical outcomes and assessing the benefits and risks of hypertension treatment in patients with chronic kidney disease and concomitant cardiovascular disease.
 She has also completed her MS in epidemiology in the department.
 June is an international student from Canada, and in her free time, she enjoys painting/sketching, reading, and challenging baking projects.

-Catharine Bowman
+Catharine B

 PhD Student

-Catharine Bowman is a PhD Student in the Department of Epidemiology and Population Health at Stanford University and an MD Student at the University of Calgary.
+Catharine is a PhD Student in the Department of Epidemiology and Population Health at Stanford University and an MD Student at the University of Calgary.
 In 2007, Catharine’s mother was diagnosed with lymphedema, leading Catharine to promise her mother that she would one day develop a pharmacological treatment for her incurable disease.
 By age fifteen, Catharine founded a national team of clinicians and scientists to pursue this work across Canada.
 Today, Catharine's research focuses on the epidemiology of lymphatic disease, lymphedema therapeutics, psychosocial manifestations, and surgical treatment of lymphedema.
 In 2020, Catharine was named one of Forbes Magazine’s 30 Under 30 in Healthcare, and in 2022, she was awarded a Knight-Hennessy Scholarship at Stanford University.

 MS Student

-Pari Ghazi
+Pari G

 PhD student